funnydman/my-dot-files/README.md

 # my-dot-files
-> Vim driven set up, the goal is to use the mouse as less as possible, based on: vim, fzf, ripgrep.
+> Vim driven set up, the goal is to use the mouse as less as possible, based on vim, fzf, ripgrep usage.

 ## How this looks:
 ![Picture of a screen](./screen.png)